InternationalTradeAdministration/mds-wwtg.gov/_pages/participation.md

 <img src="{{site.baseurl}}/assets/uploads/world-w-blurry-field.jpg" alt="person holding globe standing at field">
 # About WWTG and Participation

-The World Wine Trade Group is a group of government and industry representatives with a mutual interest in facilitating the international trade in wine and avoiding the application of obstacles to international trade in wine.
+A group of government and industry representatives with a mutual interest in facilitating international trade in wine.

 The WWTG typically meets twice a year with one annual meeting held by the rotating Chair and a second meeting often held in a non-member country.
 Non-member countries and industry organizations are encouraged to participate in the meetings as Observers.